Ericsson/ered/README.md

   For each primary node, the min number of replicas for the cluster to be considered OK.
 Default 0.

+* `{convergence_check_timeout, timeout()}`

+  If non-zero, a check that all master nodes converge and report identical slot maps, is performed before changing status from 'cluster_not_ok' to 'cluster_ok'.
+The timeout is how long to wait for replies from all the master nodes.
+Default 1000.
+Set to zero to disable this check.

+* `{convergence_check_delay, timeout()}`

+  If non-zero, a check that all master nodes converge and report identical slot maps, is performed even when the status is already 'cluster_ok', but only after the specified delay.
+Default 5000.
+Set to zero to disable this check.
+  This option doesn't affect the convergence check when the cluster status is 'cluster_not_ok'.

 * `{close_wait, non_neg_integer()}`

   How long to delay the closing of clients that are no longer part of the slot